BWH Division of Pharmacoepidemiology and Pharmacoeconomics: Regulatory and Payer Evaluation of Real-World Evidence

 • Susana Perez-Gutthann, Senior Vice President, Global Head Epidemiology, RTI Health Solutions, an ENCePP Research Center

-• Álmath Spooner, Head of Europe Regulatory Policy and Intelligence, AbbVie; Vice Chair, Integrated Evidence Generation and Use (IEGU) Working Group, European Federation of Pharmaceutical Industries and Associations (EFPIA)
+• Álmath Spooner, Head of European Regulatory Policy and Intelligence, AbbVie; Chair, Integrated Evidence Generation and Use (IEGU) Working Group, European Federation of Pharmaceutical Industries and Associations (EFPIA)

 Moderator: